Retry failed transcriptions

 Retrying after a network drop on desktop

-You finish dictating a long paragraph, but your Wi-Fi briefly drops.
-The Flow Bar flashes red and a notification appears.
-Click Retry on the notification — Flow re-sends the saved audio and inserts the transcribed text.
+You finish dictating a long paragraph, but your Wi-Fi briefly drops and a failure notification appears.
+Click Retry — Flow re-sends the saved audio and inserts the transcribed text.

 Retrying from history on iOS

-You dictate a message while walking, and it fails because you entered an area with no signal.
-Later, when you're back online, open your transcription history, find the failed entry, and tap Retry.
-The original audio is re-submitted, transcribed, and the result appears immediately in your history.
+A dictation fails in an area with no signal.
+Once back online, open your transcription history, find the failed entry, and tap Retry.
+The original audio is re-submitted and the result appears in your history.

 Recovering text when insertion fails on Android

 A transcription succeeds but the text can't be inserted into the target app, even after automatic retries.
-Flow copies the text to your clipboard and the Flow Bubble shows a Paste action button.
-Tap Paste to re-attempt insertion, or long-press in any text field and select Paste to insert your dictated text.
+Flow copies the text to your clipboard and shows a Paste action button.
+Tap Paste to re-attempt insertion, or long-press in any text field and select Paste.

 FAQs